Tgolb7/Portfolio/README.md

 <h3>Getting Started</h3>
-To get a local copy of the projects:
+To get a local copy of the projects...

 Clone this repository using Git: